esl/MongooseIM/tools/pkg/README.md

 and at the end of the process for entering the signing key password.
 The latter is empty, just press enter.
-If all goes well, the package will land in `packages` subdirectory - mounted as a container volume - along with its checksum in `packages/sha256sum`.
+If all goes well, the package will land in `packages` subdirectory - mounted as a container volume.

 ## Publishing the package